HL7/cqf-recommendations/pages/documentation-profiles.md

 ## Computability Profiles

-Computability profiles describe the data expectations for computable content.
+Computability profiles describe the data expectations for computable content, and are typically defined in and distributed as part of _content_ implementation guides.
 For example, given the following condition:

 ```cql
 define "Active Ambulatory Opioid Rx":